Scifabric/pybossa.js/doc/index.rst

 Welcome to the PyBossa.js Documentation
 =======================================

-PyBossa.JS is an open source library for the `PyBossa <http://pybossa.rtfd.org>`_ crowd-sourcing framework.
+PyBossa.JS is an open source library for the `PyBossa <http://docs.pybossa.com>`_ crowd-sourcing framework.
 PyBossa is designed to distribute tasks that require human cognition, knowledge or intelligence (e.g. image classification, transcription, information location etc).

-PyBossa.JS simplifies the access to the PyBossa API providing two public methods that will get and submit a task for a given application in PyBossa.
+PyBossa.JS simplifies the access to the PyBossa API providing several public methods that will get and submit a task for a given application in PyBossa.

 User Guide